rkuma183/wilsonmar.github.io/_posts/2017-01-12-amazon-lex.md

    says "ChatOps is an approach to communicate that allows teams to collaborate and manage their (work) from a chat room".

    * <a target="_blank" href="https://www.youtube.com/watch?v=-8bSCyPAE44">
-   Announcing Amazon Lex - January 2017</a>
+   Announcing Amazon Lex - January 2017</a> [28:32]
-   by AWS Online Tech Talks
+   by Vikram Anbazhagan in AWS Online Tech Talks

    * <a target="_blank" href="https://www.youtube.com/watch?v=I5OlTMLinio">
    Introducing Amazon Lex (MAC304)</a>